KOKOindia Luxury Travels | January 13th, 2018 | Visit the original article online

-Tucked away just ten minutes from the thronging traffic of Old Goa and Panajim, Champakali is two beautiful homes on a hill in the heart of Old Goa.
-The fact it would have been impossible to find without spot on directions made it feel all the more special.
-After the team of smiling staff had greeted me, I was given a tour of the property with an iced tea welcome drink in hand.
+Tucked away just ten minutes from the thronging city traffic, Champakali consists of two beautiful homes perched high up on a hill and overlooking the heart of Old Goa.
+I was greeted by a team of smiling staff and instantly given a tour of the homestay with a welcomed iced green tea in hand.

-Set facing two acres of rolling green lawns, the elegant colonial style villas gleamed white against a bright blue sky.
-The grounds offer an expanse of uncluttered space yet also host a spa, a swimming pool (just four feet deep, and so ideal for young children to play or for grownups to cool off) and hammocks strung between the Champakali and Banyan trees.
-As dusk fell and the sky turned a pastel pink, the trees lit up with trails of twinkling lights.
+Facing two acres of rolling green lawns, the two elegant colonial style villas gleamed white against a cornflower blue sky.
+The grounds offered a vast expanse of uncluttered space and yet also hosted a spa, a four feet deep swimming pool (ideal for Little Ones to splash safely about in and where Grown Ups can cool off) and coir hammocks strung between the Champakali and Banyan trees.
+My tour of the hotel ended just as dusk began to fall and as the sky turned a pastel pink, the trees became all lit up with trails of twinkling lights.

-Champakali means sweet scented flower, and I found Frangipani from the garden delicately placed on soft towels, crisp linen and in pretty bowls.
-Little lotus ponds scattered the grounds and tables were simply decorated with tangerine stems of Birds of Paradise.
-Birds were also the inspiration for the six rooms, which have exotic names such as Kauwa and Kaboota, as well as little duos of hand carved Love Birds.
+The word 'champakali' means sweet scented flower and when I checked into my room I found tiny frangipani flowers, fresh from the garden, delicately placed on all the soft towels and crisp linen sheets, as well as in prettily scattered bowls.
+Outside, lotus ponds filled with fuchsia petals created a gorgeous colour pop amongst the grass, and the dining tables were simply decorated with tangerine stems of Birds of Paradise.
+Exotic birds native to India were the inspiration for naming the six rooms, such as Kauwa and Kaboota, as well as little duos of hand carved Love Birds in every one.

-The two villas, Teak and Banyan, are identically styled and offer gorgeous living spaces - a lounge with comfy sofas, a spacious double bedroom with an equally huge bed, a dream of a kitchen for the use of guests with a mirrored island and antique dining furniture, and verandas galore.
-The interior decor is themed in hues of soft green, blue and pink, unostentatiously brought together in details such as beautiful coloured tiled floors, hand printed cushions and objets d’art from the owners’ travels around Asia.
+The two villas, Teak and Banyan, are identically styled and offer fabulous living spaces - a lounge with comfy sofas, a spacious double bedroom with a hugely comfortable double bed, a dream of a communal kitchen with a mirrored island and antique dining furniture and verandas galore.
+The interior decor is mainly white but with hues of soft green, blue and pink artfully brought together in details such as beautifully coloured tiled floors, hand printed cushions and objets d’art from the owners’ travels around Asia.

-When I later read through the website more thoroughly (I often wait to see if the experience matches up), I loved the use of the word “generous” to define the hospitality principles of Champakali.
-This was clearly evident throughout my stay - in the approach of the excellent staff (for whom nothing was too much trouble), in the leading lights of Managerial Team Bindu, Mathieu and Gokul, and in the sheer abundance of nature and all things good and organic to nourish the soul.
+Later when I read through the hotel website more thoroughly (I often wait to see if the experience matches up), I loved the use of the word “generous” to define the hospitality principles of Champakali.
+This was clearly evident throughout my stay - in the approach of the excellent staff (for whom nothing was too much trouble), in the leading lights of the managerial team and in the sheer abundance of all things good and organic with which to nourish your soul.